cardillan/mindcode/doc/syntax/FUNCTIONS-81.markdown

 ## Instruction `Write`

-Write a number to a variable identified by a name in a linked processor.
+Write a number to a linked memory cell.
+Can also write to variables in other processors.

 [Yruei's documentation](https://yrueii.github.io/MlogDocs/#write)